How to make effective bivariate choropleth maps with Tableau

 - This viz shows the relationship between election polling results and uncertainty.
 The election results are a diverging dataset (more or less favorable for two candidates) and the uncertainty attribute is sequential.
 This uses a ‘value suppressing uncertainty palette’ created by Michael Correll on the Tableau Research team (read more about it here).

+Be sure to let me know about the useful bivariate maps that you’re making!
 To learn more about using maps in Tableau, check out other posts in our series, Data Map Discovery: “10 ways to add value to your dashboards with maps,” “How to answer your data questions with a map in Tableau,” and “How to use spatial binning for complex point distribution maps.”